-The Washington, D.C. area is served by three different airports.
-Visitors and residents of the Capital Region have the choice of using whichever airport best serves their specific travel needs.
-Depending on your destination, some airlines may offer better prices at different airports.
+The Washington, D.C., area is served by three airports.
+Visitors to and residents of the Capital Region have the choice of using whichever airport best serves their specific travel needs.
+Depending on your itinerary, some airlines may offer better prices at different airports.
 You may also find direct flights from one airport and not from another, as well as international service.
 And of course, the different locations of the three airports have a significant effect on how convenient they are to use.

 Washington National Airport (DCA)

-- Ronald Reagan Washington National Airport, commonly known as National Airport, is located in Arlington County, Virginia, about 4 miles from downtown Washington, and is the closest airport to downtown Washington, D.C.
+Ronald Reagan Washington National Airport, commonly known as National Airport, is located in Arlington County, Virginia, about 4 miles from downtown Washington, and is the closest airport to downtown Washington and the inner suburbs.
 National Airport is the most convenient of the area airports for visitors staying in the heart of the city or the inner suburbs.

 Getting to and from National Airport is relatively easy.
 The airport is accessible by Metro.
 Use the Yellow or Blue Line to take you directly to the National Airport Metrorail station and follow the covered walkway to take you into the terminal.
 You can also take a cab to and from the airport.
 During rush hour, congested traffic can make National Airport difficult to get to, especially from the suburbs of Maryland and Virginia.
-When traveling to the airport, be sure to allow plenty of time to arrive at the terminal.
+When traveling to the airport by car, allow plenty of time to arrive at the terminal.

 Washington National was among the first airports in the country to debut TSA Pre-Check.
-This program opens expedited screening lanes to frequent flyers of Delta, Alaska, and US Airways, active members of the U.S. military who show their "CAC" (Common Access Card) at the checkpoint, and passengers enrolled in "Global Entry."
+This program opens expedited screening lanes to frequent flyers of several airlines, active members of the U.S. military who show their "CAC" (Common Access Card) at the checkpoint, and passengers enrolled in "Global Entry."

 Dulles International Airport (IAD)

-- Dulles International Airport is located 26 miles from Washington, D.C. in Chantilly, Virginia.
-The airport is about a 40-minute drive from downtown Washington, D.C. in non-rush hour traffic.
+Dulles International Airport is located 26 miles from Washington in Chantilly, Virginia.
+The airport is about a 40-minute drive from downtown Washington in non-rush hour traffic.
 The Dulles Airport Access Road makes the airport easy to get to once you get off of Interstate 495.

 Getting to and from Dulles is a bit more complicated than getting to National if your destination is downtown Washington or the inner suburbs.
 It is relatively convenient if you are staying in the outer suburbs of Virginia.
 There are plenty of shuttles and taxis to transport visitors around the region.
-Since Washington, D.C. traffic is often congested, you should plan ahead and avoid flight times near rush hour if possible.
+Since Washington traffic is often congested, you should plan ahead and avoid flight times near rush hour if possible.

 Baltimore-Washington International Airport (BWI)

-- Baltimore/Washington International Thurgood Marshall Airport, commonly known as BWI Airport, is located south of Baltimore and is convenient to the Maryland suburbs via I-95 and I-295.
+Baltimore-Washington International Thurgood Marshall Airport, commonly known as BWI, is south of Baltimore and is convenient to the Maryland suburbs via I-95 and I-295.
 It's about 45 miles from downtown Washington.
 Southwest Airlines has its own terminal at BWI, and it offers lots of flights, sometimes at lower prices than some of its competitors, from BWI.